-When we build a docker cluster with the usage of a physical server (bare-metal), the question arises; where to store persistent data that should be available to all of the cluster’s servers?
+When K&C’s DevOps engineers build a docker cluster with the usage of a physical server (bare-metal), the question arises; where to store persistent data that should be available to all of the cluster’s servers?
 Without such storage, the whole concept of docker containers disappears because only, in this case, will the cluster function in high availability mode.
 Moreover, an application placed on the cluster’s worker node should get access to our data storage and proceed to work in case of a dropout, loss, or unavailability of one of the servers in the data storage cluster.

 Therefore, it becomes clear that we need a persistent storage.
 One of the most widespread data storage systems that meet our minimum requirements is the NFS – Network File System.
 It provides transparent access to files and server file systems.
 It enables any client’s application that can work with a local file, to also work with an NFS-file without any program modification.